-$$s_k(i,j) = w_k (1 + \Delta \kappa(i,j))^{-1} s_d(i,j) = w_d (1 + d(i',j))^{-1}$$ (2)
+$$s_k(i,j) = w_k(1 + \Delta \kappa(i,j))^{-1} s_d(i,j) = w_d(1 + d(i',j))^{-1}$$ (2)

-The quantity $d{\text{max}}$ specifies the maximal search distance from the estimated match point. $w_c$ , $w_k$ , and $w_d$ are the weight values, determining the importance of each of the matching criteria.
+The quantity d{max} specifies the maximal search distance from the estimated match point. w_c , w_k , and w_d are the weight values, determining the importance of each of the matching criteria.
 The degree of importance of each of these criteria changes at different scales.
 At a finer scale, the edges produced by Canny edge detector become less smooth, meaning the curvature measures are less reliable.
-Thus, $w_k$ should be reduced.
-On the other hand, $w_d$ should be increased, reflecting the assumption that the estimated match becomes closer to the true match.
-For each point $i^t$ , its optimal match is a point $j^{t+1}$ such that s(i, j) is maximal and exceeds a threshold value $t_s$ .
+Thus, w_k should be reduced.
+On the other hand, w_d should be increased, reflecting the assumption that the estimated match becomes closer to the true match.
+For each point i^t , its optimal match is a point j^{t+1} such that s(i, j) is maximal and exceeds a threshold value t_s .
 Finally, inter-pixel interpolation and correlation matching are used in order to achieve subpixel accuracy in estimating the displacement of the corresponding points.

-Using the constrained Delaunay triangulation [11] for each set of feature points, a mesh of triangular patches is generated to cover the moving part in each image frame.
+Using the constrained Delaunay triangulation [8] for each set of feature points, a mesh of triangular patches is generated to cover the moving part in each image frame.
 A set of line segments, each of which connects two adjacent feature points on a same edge, is used to constrain the triangulation, so that the generated mesh closely matches the true content of the image.
 Each pair of matching triangular patches, results in six linear equations made of piecewise local affine motion parameters, which can be solved to produce a dense velocity field inside the triangle.

-4.1 Evaluation of Optical Flow Computation Technique
+4.1.
+Evaluation of Optical Flow Computation Technique

-We conducted experiments with our optical flow estimation technique using some common image sequences created exclusively for testing optical flow techniques and compared the results with those in [3] and [5].
-The image sequences used for the purpose of error evaluation include the Translating Tree sequence (Fig. 6), the Diverging Tree sequence (Fig. 7), and the Yosemite sequence (Fig. 8).
+We conducted experiments with our optical flow estimation technique using some common image sequences created exclusively for testing optical flow techniques and compared the results with those in [3] and [4].
+The image sequences used for the purpose of error evaluation include the Translating Tree sequence (Fig. 4), the Diverging Tree sequence (Fig. 5), and the Yosemite sequence (Fig. 6).
 These are simulated sequences for which the ground truth is provided.
+A comprehensive comparison of the results against well published contemporary techniques was presented in [10].